AxlLind/simple-slack-verification/README.md

 - `maxSecondsOld`: The max age of the message you allow, in seconds.
   - Default: `300`, as per Slacks recommendation from their documentation.
   - Type: `Number`
-- `disabled`: :warning: **WARNING** If a truthy value the middleware is completely disabled.
-This is useful for development but please be careful with this option.
-Never set to true in production.
-  - Default: `false`
-  - Type: Any truthy/falsy value.

 ## Security
 Since this is a security-sensitive package here are some things done to increase security: